openssl/openssl/test/README.ssltest.md

 * Protocol - expected negotiated protocol.
 One of SSLv3, TLSv1, TLSv1.1, TLSv1.2.

+* ClientVerifyCallback - the client's custom certificate verify callback.
+  Used to test callback behaviour.
+One of
+  - AcceptAll - accepts all certificates.
+  - RejectAll - rejects all certificates.

 ## Configuring the client and server

 The client and server configurations can be any valid `SSL_CTX`